 Soils: soils, when present, are not classified as hydric, and possess characteristics associated with aerobic conditions.

-Wireless Communication.
-Any towers, poles, antennas or other structures intended for use in connection with transmission or receipt of radio or television signals, or any other spectrum-based transmission/receptions.

 Wireless Communications Facilities.
-Any unstaffed facility for the transmission and/or reception of wireless communications services, usually consisting of an antenna array, transmission cables, equipment facilities, and a support structure.Whip Antenna.
+Any unstaffed facility for the transmission and/or reception of wireless communications services, usually consisting of an antenna array, transmission cables, equipment facilities, and a support structure.

+Wireless Communications Facility, Abandoned.
+To intentionally, permanently, and completely, cease all business activity associated with a wireless support structure.

+Wireless Communication Facility, Alternative Tower Structure.
+Man-made trees, clock towers, bell steeples, light poles and similar alternative-design mounting structures that camouflage or conceal the presence of antennas or towers.
+See also Stealth Facility.

+Wireless Communications Facility, Attached (Attached WCF).
+An Antenna Array that is attached or affixed to an existing building or structure (including but not limited to a utility pole, sign or water tower), along with any transmission cables and accompanying pole or device that attaches or affixes the Antenna Array to the existing building or structure.

+Whip Antenna.
 An antenna that transmits signals in three hundred sixty (360) degrees.
 Whip antennas are typically cylindrical in shape and are less than six (6) inches in diameter and measure up to eighteen (18) inches in height.
 Also called omnidirectional, stick or pipe antennas.

 Wireless Support Structure.
 A freestanding structure designed to support wireless facilities.
 The term does not include a utility pole or an electrical transmission tower.